jeffreycwitt/hn202/docs/class-12.md

 ![otherExcerpt]({{site.assets_url}}Canon68Example2.jpg)

-The fairly monstrous way the characters in the above image are portrayed is particularly insidious and upsetting.
+The monstrous way the characters in the above image are portrayed is particularly insidious and upsetting.
 But it also connects to Cohen's point about the effect of the "rationalization" of Christian theology.
 The suggestion is that as Christianity began to see itself as supremely rational, it followed that anyone who didn't accept Christianity was thereby supremely irrational and therefore brutish or even monstrous.

 We can also see that racist and unfounded Jewish physiognomic stereotypes have a root in medieval art.
 The monstrous depiction suggests exaggerations that were later incorporated into such stereotypes.

-If you're interested in more on this topic, here is a short article by an esteemed scholar Anthony Bale published by the Getty Museum titled [Representing and Misrepresenting Jews in Medieval
+If you're interested in more on this topic, here is a short article by an esteemed scholar, Anthony Bale, published by the Getty Museum titled [Representing and Misrepresenting Jews in Medieval
 Culture](https://www.getty.edu/art/exhibitions/outcasts/downloads/bale_misrepresenting_jews.pdf).

-Importantly Bale notes:
+Importantly, Bale notes:

 > "And in the famous Holkham Bible Picture Book (London, British Library Add.
 MS 47682) of about 1325, the Jewish face appears in a variety of profile forms, often with a bulbous, bent, or snub nose (as in this example of Jesus debating with the Pharisees and Sadducees).
 And yet, at the time the Stammheim Missal was produced, it would be hard to prove there was a stable idea or stereotype of the Jewish nose — it would be more accurate to say that the bent or misshapen nose was a sign of sin, violence, and ugliness."

 The point here is that at this time there really was no stereotype about a Jewish nose because such a stereotype is in fact a myth.
 But here we have a clear clue about the origin of this myth.
-Medieval representations of Jewish people as monstrous or evil leads to an unfounded stereotype about Jewish physiognomic features.
+Medieval representations of Jewish people as monstrous or evil leads to an unfounded stereotype about Jewish physiognomic features that persists today.

-Finally, back to canon 68, the most obvious modern legacy of these medieval inventions can be seen in the conscious imitations of these medieval precedents in Nazi Germany.
+Finally, back to canon 68, the most obvious modern legacy of these medieval inventions can be seen in the conscious imitation of these medieval precedents in Nazi Germany.

 ![otherExcerpt]({{site.assets_url}}Canon68Example3-Modern.jpg)